Copyright ©2004 John Fisher. All rights reserved.

 The Lewis & Julia Barttro Children and Their Families

-Julia Barttro & Samuel Desany of Essex Junction VT (My wife’s great uncle Sam)
+Julia Barttro & Samuel Desany of Essex Junction VT (My wife Kathy’s great uncle Sam)

 Lillian Desany & Frank Young